What is ROCE Vs ROE in The Share Market?

 - ROCE - Return on Capital Employed

-- EBIT - Earning Before Interest & Taxes
+- EBIT - Earnings Before Interest & Taxes

 - Capital Employed = Total Assets - Current Liabilities